Sherlock-221BBS/Ask_48_Laws_Of_Power/readme.md

 ```bash
 OPENAI_API_KEY="<your_api_key>"
 ```
-3. create a python virtual environment by executing the following commands -
+3. create a python virtual environment by executing the following commands, install the required libraries.
+Voila you are ready to run the app.
+You need to execute the following commands one after another-
 ```bash
 python -m venv .
 pip install -r requirements.txt